ldalzotto/GameEngine/README.md

 This project was made to challenge myself to write a software rasterizer from scratch with little prior knowledge in C and 3D mathematics.
 Learning graphics concepts and maths in the process. <br/>
 It is a learning journey, so as much as possible, it will use handmade solutions (memory containers, maths library, 3D scene management, 3D graphics abstraction, OS interactions).

+The big picture of the algorithms used for the software renderer and the entity movement are detailed [here](https://ldalzotto.github.io/SoftwareRasterizer/).

 # Third party

 Usage of third party libraries is limited to :